 Nor is the court assuaged that McCarthy and District 26 could have simply asked their adviser, Neil Gladstein, for assistance.
-Gladstein testified that in his review of the documents produced to District 26, and his attendance at four meet and confer sessions, he does not recall Pratt ever disclosing that the \$53.8 million would be reduced by dividends paid to joint venture partners.
+Gladstein testified that in his review of the documents produced to District 26, and in his attendance at four meet and confer sessions, he does not recall Pratt ever disclosing that the \$53.8 million would be reduced by dividends paid to joint venture partners.
 Tr. at 443-44.
-Further, it bears noting that Gladstein was a C.F.A., not a C.P.A.
-See Ex.
-86.
+Pratt has suggested that District 26 could have relied on Gladstein's assistance on this accounting issue.
+However, it also bears noting that Pratt acknowledges that Gladstein was a C.F.A., not a C.P.A.

-while closing CARO would create \$20.2 million in recurring savings.
+iii.
+Uncertain Nature of Savings.
+Pratt consistently demanded that District 26 find "hard" savings worth \$53.8 million (less any "extra value" that might be added by Pratt, as noted, infra, at 69-75).
+At the same time, however, its own forecast that closing Cheshire and CARO would generate \$53.8 million of recurring savings was not a "hard" projection.
+As of August 2009 when Pratt communicated the \$53.8 million figure, Pratt believed closing Cheshire would create \$33.6 million in recurring savings, while closing CARO would create \$20.2 million in recurring savings.
 However, only six months earlier in February of 2009, Pratt had predicted that its plan to close Cheshire would offer \$43 million in recurring savings (23% greater than August), while its plan to close CARO would offer \$12.7 million in savings (37% less than August).
 Compare Ex.
 28 (February 2009 projections) with Ex.
 546, 547 (August 2009 projections).
-In light of this fluctuation in the calculations, the court finds that Pratt's analysis of the value of its restructuring plans was not as "hard" or certain as the certainty of value that Pratt demanded any District 26 proposal must provide.
+In light of this fluctuation in the calculations, the court finds that Pratt's analysis of the value of its restructuring plans was not as "hard," or certain, as the certainty of value that Pratt demanded any District 26 proposal must provide.

 Pratt defended its \$53.8 million estimate at oral argument by acknowledging that there are numerous factors that must be considered in making these calculations, including cost structures and volume.
 See Tr. of Oral Arg. at 46-47.
 Pratt further stated that it must take action based upon what it knows in the present and cannot dither until projections become realities.
 Id.
 To be clear, the court does not expect Pratt's projections of future earnings to be precisely certain, nor does the court expect Pratt to remain idle because it cannot be certain that its projections will eventually materialize.
 There is also no question that there was uncertainty in several aspects of District 26's proposals.
 Nonetheless, in assessing whether Pratt actively and in good faith pursued the goal of preserving work at Cheshire and CARO, the court finds that Pratt was unreasonable in demanding that District 26 offer "hard" recurring savings of \$53.8 million when that figure was not "hard" or certain itself.
 Essentially, Pratt demanded that District 26 provide it with more certain savings than its own restructuring plans offered.
-To assign zero value to "soft" District 26 proposals when it valued its own forecasts as 100% certain shows that Pratt was not pursuing the goal of preserving the work in good faith nor considering District 26's proposal in good faith.
+To assign zero value to what Pratt regarded as "soft" District 26 proposals, when it valued its own forecasts as 100% certain, shows that Pratt was not pursuing the goal of preserving the work in good faith nor considering District 26's proposal in good faith.
 In this way, Pratt also breached its Letter 22 obligation to make "every reasonable effort" to preserve the work.
 This, combined with the fact that Pratt failed to consider the joint venture partnership payments in calculating the \$53.8 million figure, leads the court to conclude that Pratt breached the every reasonable effort clause of the contract.